stanford-futuredata/POP/EXPERIMENTS.md

 grbgetkey xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```

-This will NOT work, because Gurobi requires that the command be run on a
+This will NOT work if you are not on a university network machine, since Gurobi
-machine that is connected to a university network.
-To get around this, you
+requires that the command be run on a machine that is connected to a university
+network.

-will have to set up SOCKS proxy via `ssh`:
+To get around this, you will have to set up SOCKS proxy via `ssh`:
 ```bash
 ssh -D 1337 -f -C -q -N [your_university_username]@[domain_or_public_ip_of_machine_in_university_network]
 ```